pharmaDB/PharmaDB-README/README.md

 MONGODB_NAME=pharmadb
 ```

-`localhost` should be changed to address of the MongoDB server if it is not hosted locally.
+`localhost` should be changed to address of the MongoDB server if it is not hosted locally with respect to the downloaded `etl_pipeline` repository.

 #### Start Servers